thobruk/thobruk.github.io/_posts/2015-04-03-uniqueness-constraint-the-expected-exception.markdown

 ### Transactions, dude.

 Let's try whacking a transaction on this sucker.
-Then the whole darned database will be halted/locked - whatever -  while you CHECK and SAVE.
+Then the whole darned table/database will be locked while you CHECK and SAVE.
 That's fine I suppose.
 Feels like overkill to me.
 It has it's own set of problems, but from a logic standpoint it's pretty good.
 I don't need to catch the exception anymore because it can't happen.